Nico-Curti/easyDAG/README.md

 ### Useful API

-The [helper.h](https://github.com/Nico-Curti/easyDAG/blob/master/include/helper.h) and [utils.h](https://github.com/Nico-Curti/easyDAG/blob/master/include/utils.h) scripts include some useful APIs to manage `Step` variables.
+The [helper.h](https://github.com/Nico-Curti/easyDAG/blob/master/include/helper.h) and [utils.h](https://github.com/Nico-Curti/easyDAG/blob/master/include/utils.h) scripts include some useful APIs to manage `Task` variables.

 First of all you can check the type of the current variable with